-Tier 3: Intensive: RTI/MTSS Problem-Solvi ng Team.
-General-ed lucation students needing Tier 3 academic or behavioral servic resources and are at risk for referral to specia 1 0 high-stakes cases require the RTI/MTSS Pro • which tollows a customized, team-based 'problem-solving' ap RTI/MTSS Element Rating: How Important?
-Discussion Notes □ [B.3.1] Establish a Tier 3 RTI/MTSS Problem- Low Priority High Priority Solving Team.
+Tier 3: Intensive: RTI/MTSS Problem-Solving Team.
+General-education students needing Tier 3 academic or behavioral services take up the greatest amount of RTI/MTSS resources and are at risk for referral to special education if they fail to improve.
+These high-stakes cases require the RTI/MTSS Problem-Solving Team, which follows a customized, team-based 'problem-solving' approach.

+RTI/MTSS Element Rating: How Important?
+Discussion Notes ☐ [B.3.1] Establish a Tier 3 RTI/MTSS Problem- Low Priority High Priority Solving Team.
 The school has an 'RTI Problem- 0 23 Solving Team' to create customized intervention plans for individual students who require Tier 3 (intensive) social-emotional and/or behavioral interventions (Eber, Sugai, Smith & Scott.
 (2002).).
-The RTI/MTSS Problem-Solving Team: has created clear guidelines for when to accept a Tier 3 student referral. identifies the function(s) that support problem behaviors of any referred student to better select appropriate interventions. follows a consistent, structured problem- solving model during its meetings. schedules (1) initial meetings to discuss student concerns and (2) follow-up meetings to review student progress and judge whether the intervention plan is effective. develops written intervention plans with sufficient detail to ensure that the intervention is implemented with fidelity across settings and people. builds an 'intervention bank' of research-based intervention intervention bank' of research-based intervention ideas for common student academic and behavioral concerns.
-Low Driority Lligh Driority academic and behavioral concerns.
-[B.3.2] Enlist Staff Cooperation.
-The RTI/MTSS Team has the authority and scope to enlist the Low Priority High Priority 01 23 participation in the Tier 3 intervention plan of any educator who regularly interacts with the student.
+The RTI/MTSS Problem-Solving Team: has created clear guidelines for when to accept a Tier 3 student referral. identifies the function(s) that support problem behaviors of any referred student to better select appropriate interventions. follows a consistent, structured problem- solving model during its meetings. schedules (1) initial meetings to discuss student concerns and (2) follow-up meetings to review student progress and judge whether the intervention plan is effective. develops written intervention plans with sufficient detail to ensure that the intervention is implemented with fidelity across settings and people. builds an 'intervention bank' of research-based intervention ideas for samman student. intervention ideas for common student academic and behavioral concerns. ☐ [B.3.2] Enlist Staff Cooperation.
+The RTI/MTSS Low Priority High Priority Team has the authority and scope to enlist the 0 23 participation in the Tier 3 intervention plan of any educator who regularly interacts with the student.
 [B.3.3] Access School-Wide Resources.
 The Low Priority High Priority RTI/MTSS Team has inventoried and can access 0 23 available resources within the schoolincluding Tier 1 and 2 intervention programs and services to include in any comprehensive, customized intervention plans that it creates.
 The Team also ensures that all elements of its interventions plans are 'evidence-based' i.e., supported by published research (Hawken, Vincent & Schumann, 2008).
 [B.3.4] Serve as Resource Gatekeeper.
-The Low Priority High Priority RTI/MTSS Team serves as gatekeeper when 0 23 scarce social-emotional or behavioral resources are to be added to a student's RTI-B intervention plane.g., temporary assignment of a 1:1 Teaching Assistant; placement in a multi-week series of individual counseling sessions.
+The Low Priority High Priority RTI/MTSS Team serves as gatekeeper when 0 23 scarce social-emotional or behavioral resources 0 23 are to be added to a student's RTI-B intervention plane.g., temporary assignment of a 1:1 Teaching Assistant; placement in a multi-week series of - individual counseling sessions.
+Laur Duia vitu III iala Duia vitu .
 [B.3.5] Conduct FBAs/BIPs.
 The RTI/MTSS Low Priority High Priority Team has the capacity to carry out Functional 0 23 Behavioral Assessments (FBAs) and to use the resulting information to assemble Behavior Intervention Plans (BIPs) for students with the most intensive behavioral needs.
 [B.3.6] Run 'Wrap-Around' Meetings.
-With parent Low Priority High Priority agreement, the RTI/MTSS Team is prepared to 0 23 1 invite to Problem-Solving Meetings staff from 1 mental-health or other community agencies who work with the student.
+With parent Low Priority High Priority agreement, the RTI/MTSS Team is prepared to 0 23 invite to Problem-Solving Meetings staff from mental-health or other community agencies who work with the student.
 These joint discussions between school and community agencies are run as 'wrap-around' meetings, with the goal of creating a comprehensive intervention plan that coordinates school, home, and perhaps community support.
-L 1